Sylvania, Georgia: Geography

 U.S. Route 301 and Georgia State Route 21 are the main routes through the city.
-U.S. 301 runs north-south as a western bypass of the downtown area, leading northeast 29 mi (47 km) to Allendale, South Carolina and southwest 23 mi (37 km) to Statesboro.
+U.S. 301 runs north–south as a western bypass of the downtown area, leading northeast 29 mi (47 km) to Allendale, South Carolina and southwest 23 mi (37 km) to Statesboro.
 GA-21 runs along the western bypass of the city concurrent with U.S. 301, leading southeast 34 mi (55 km) to Springfield and west 19 mi (31 km) to Millen.
 Additionally, Georgia State Route 73 runs through the downtown area upon splitting from U.S. 301 south of downtown, but rejoins that route north of the city.

 The city is located roughly halfway between the major cities of Savannah and Augusta.

 According to the United States Census Bureau, the city has a total area of 3.8 sqmi, all land.
 Sylvania's elevation is 230 feet and is slightly higher than most of the land throughout Screven County.

 The city's flora include pine, oak, and most notably, dogwood, thus the slogan "The Dogwood City."
 Although Spanish moss is not as prevalent as in nearby Savannah, it can still be seen in Sylvania and the surrounding countryside.

 Demographics

-2020 census

 As of the 2020 United States census, there were 2,634 people, 1,092 households, and 672 families residing in the city.

-2010 census

-As of the 2010 United States Census, there were 2,956 people living in the city.
-The racial makeup of the city was 50.5% Black, 45.8% White, 0.1% Native American, 1.2% Asian, 0.0% Pacific Islander and 1.0% from two or more races.
-1.4% were Hispanic or Latino of any race.